Report to: Behavioral Health & Prevention Services Director

 Working Conditions/Physical Requirements:

-Hazards: Potential hazards are present based on the fact that the position requires the incumbent to drive a significant amount.
-Hazards may include but are not limited to traveling alone, driving in inclement weather conditions, varied road conditions, rush hour traffic, etc.
+Hazards: Potential hazards are present because the position requires the incumbent to travel.
+Hazards may include but are not limited to traveling alone, traveling in inclement weather conditions, varied road conditions, rush hour traffic, etc.